philly2600/philly2600.github.io/_posts/posts/2013-09-06-mining-bitcoin-part4.md

 Okay, now we know the power consumption, have our initial costs, are mindful of the changing rates, etc. How do we put it all together?

 The [Genesis Block](http://thegenesisblock.com/) has created the [Mining Dashboard](http://mining.thegenesisblock.com/) just for this sort of thing.
 We can plug in all of our information here and see what's what.
 They do have some fields for power, but that doesn't take into account the Raspberry Pi and the hub.
 Plug in what matters to you.
 You cannot retroactively compute values, so I'll have to base my start in September.
 However, this doesn't take into account that I've already mined *$9.96* (in the current exchange rate), so I'll subtract that from my investment of *$140.94* to get *$130.98*.
 It's a dirty workaround, but this is an estimate after all.
-After putting in all the values, hit ‘Calculate.'
+After putting in all the values, hit 'Calculate.'
 Here are my results:

 {% raw %}<center><a href="/assets/img/2013-09-06-mining-bitcoin-part4-02.png"><img style="width: 80%; max-width: 300px; display: block; margin: 0 auto; border 0" src="/assets/img/2013-09-06-mining-bitcoin-part4-02-sm.png"></a><figquote>My Mining Dashboard projection</figquote><br></center>{% endraw %}